 4. Wander through the Great Market Hall

-Built in 1897, this market is the largest and one of the oldest in Budapest.
-Heavily damaged during World War II, it remained that way until the 1990s when it was restored, re-opening its doors in 1997.
-Look for gothic revival entrance and patterned Zsolnay tiled roof as you enter.
-About 10,000 square meters, the market has vaulted glass and steel beam ceilings, and three floors of stalls selling fresh fruits and vegetables, cheeses, sausages, spices, and local handicrafts.
+Built in 1897, this market is the largest (and one of the oldest) in Budapest.
+Heavily damaged during World War II, it remained that way until the 1990s when it was restored and re-opened in 1997.
+Don’t miss the gothic revival entrance and patterned tiled roof as you enter.
+Spanning 10,000 square meters, the market has vaulted glass and steel beam ceilings and three floors of stalls selling fresh fruits and vegetables, cheeses, sausages, spices, and local handicrafts.
 There is a food court inside the market on the second floor if you want to grab a bite and people watch.

 5. Visit the Royal Palace (Buda Castle)

 6. Relax on Margaret Island

 This popular island is smack in the middle of the Danube, connected by the Margaret and Árpád Bridges.
 It used to be a royal hunting reserve but has since been turned into a public park with lots to see and do.
-Locals and visitors walk or drive golf carts (or scooters) around the island, explore the immaculate Japanese garden or the rose garden, chill on the beach, visit the small zoo, or visit the ruins of an ancient Franciscan Monastery.
-Margaret Island also has its very own baths, known as Palatinus, complete with adventure pools and wave pools.
-Admission starts from 2,600 HUF ($8 USD).
+You can walk or drive golf carts (or scooters) around the island, explore the immaculate Japanese garden or the rose garden, chill on the beach, visit the small zoo, or visit the ruins of an ancient Franciscan Monastery.
+Margaret Island also has its very own thermal baths (Palatinus), complete with wave pools, swimming pools, and a water slide.
+Admission starts from 2,900 HUF.
+Exploring Margaret Island is free!

 7. Take a day trip to Lake Balaton